-COURSE MATERIALS: The course books will be Dunoff, Ratner, & Wippman, International Law: Norms, Actors, Process (4th. ed.) and Janis, International Law (7th or 6th ed.).
+COURSE MATERIALS: The course books will be Dunoff, Ratner, & Wippman, International Law: Norms, Actors, Process (5th. ed. or 4th ed.) and Janis, International Law (8th or earlier.).
 Additional readings will be placed on Blackboard, and there will be some readings available online.
 The Janis book should be used as a supplement to the other, primary readings, except where specific assignments are noted.